 Each person in New York City, or as it is called the Big Apple would take about 46 years, if not more to try and visit all the restaurants offered by this inspiring city of America.
 New York is a place where every day, at all times, are created new trends and culinary fashion.
-It is a city that has a minimum of 17,000 restaurants, and delights all lovers of gastronomy and different cuisines of the world.
+It is a city that has a minimum of 17,000 restaurants and delights all lovers of gastronomy and different cuisines of the world.

 First in the line is a kosher bakery that has been present on the market for more than 40 years.
 It is called Zomick’s Kosher Bakery.
 Zomick’s is located in Cedarhurst and delivers its baking goods all over the New York area.
-The bakery is best known for its delicious kosher food made by high-quality natural ingredients and following the strict Jewish dietary laws.
-This family owned business has been passed down from own generation to another ever since it was established back in 1966.
+The bakery is best known for its delicious kosher food made with high-quality natural ingredients and following strict Jewish dietary laws.
+This family-owned business has been passed down from own generation to another ever since it was established back in 1966.

 The reason why Zomick’s kosher bakery was open in the first place was because of the real, growing demand for kosher food, and until this day, that and their love for food remains the sole reason why it exists.

 As the years went by, the kosher demand kept on increasing as more and more Jewish people were settling down in New York.
 After some time, Zomick’s kosher bakery had to expand its business and offers.
 However, they were able to keep their old taste of tradition as well as the cozy, welcoming atmosphere.
 Until this day the bakery is known for its original, century-old recipes.